Denali Cultural Landscape

 — National Park Service: Guiding Principles of Sustainable Design

-The human contribution toward climate change is real, and Denali National Park and Preserve is making a serious commitment toward reducing carbon footprint and promoting sustainable practices that help preserve the earth's natural resources so they are passed on to future generations in a healthy and abundant manner.
+As evidence of human contribution toward climate change increases, Denali National Park and Preserve is making a serious commitment toward reducing carbon footprint and promoting sustainable practices that help preserve the earth's natural resources so they are passed on to future generations in a healthy and abundant manner.
 While climate change is a global problem, every individual has a role to play in finding a solution, from reducing your carbon footprint at home to contributing to citizen science efforts.

 We all share the responsibilities of caring for our environment and conserving natural resources.
 As visitors and climbers to the Park, there are several ways we can contribute to sustainable practices before, during and after your visit to Denali National Park and Preserve.
 All RMI guides practice and teach Leave No Trace principles which will be reviewed at your Orientation.
 Leave No Trace was developed to teach people of all ages how to enjoy the outdoors responsibly and ethically to help ensure long-term health of our natural world and public lands.
 We encourage you to embrace the Leave No Trace principles and act as an example for other visitors to the Park.